zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 the work required to start related tasks, to suspend and resume them, or to abort them.

+The kernel supports a maximum of 32 distinct task groups.
+Each task group has a name that uniquely identifies it, allowing it to be directly referenced by tasks.

+The task groups a task belong to are specified when the task is defined.
-A task can be defined so that it initially belongs to a single task group, multiple task groups, or no task group.
+A task may belong to a single task group, to multiple task groups, or to no task group.
 A task's group memberships can also be changed dynamically while the application is running.

-The kernel supports a maximum of 32 distinct task groups.
 The task groups listed below are pre-defined by the kernel; additional task groups can be defined by the application.

    :c:macro:`EXE`
       The set of tasks which are started automatically by the kernel